How to Be a Successful Apartment Locator in Texas

 3) Create a website*.
 Even if it is only a one-page starter site, it's better than nothing.
 Once you've set it up be sure to add your information to the Google, Bing and Yahoo directories for your area.

 Tip: Be sure to look at TREC's regulations on having your own website.

 This point can't be stressed enough.
 Do what you say you are going to do, meet when you are scheduled to and don't blow smoke.
 Client's don't appreciate it in the long run.

 The best practice in apartment locating is not to make a client think you can help them when you really can't.
 Some things to be completely honest with up front is whether or not you can get them approved based on the information they are telling you.

 The biggest complaint about an apartment locator is that they drop off the face of the earth if they see they can't assist someone.
 Be realistic in knowing that every person that comes across your desk will qualify for an apartment.
 If this is the case, don't waste their time or yours, let them know upfront that you can't find anything that they would qualify for.

 If you aren't sure what qualifications each complex has, no worries, here is a resource for you that at least gives you the basics of what the apartment complex needs to have from someone to qualify.

 Marketing, Marketing, Marketing

 You'll soon learn that the core foundation of real estate is location, location, location.
 When it comes to building your brand to appeal to ready buyers and anxious sellers, your sole mission needs to be marketing, marketing, marketing.
-I cover more of this in my Hub, "Where to Market Your Real Estate Services."
+I have a hub specific to marketing, check out my profile.

 Other Real Estate Careers